-- Remain calm.

-- Immediately cease all activities.

-- Inform others in the vicinity of the situation.

-- Provide assistance to those in need if you can do so safely.

-- Seek safe shelter within the building.
+- Remain calm. - Immediately cease all activities. - Inform others in the vicinity of the situation. - Provide assistance to those in need if you can do so safely. - Seek safe shelter within the building. - Once you've sought shelter call Protective Services at 306-966-5555 or call 911 from a mobile phone, or call 5555 or 9-911 from a campus telephone.

-- Ensure all research is in a safe state.

-- Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist.

-Identified secure areas within the College Quarter Residences are listed in the table below:
+Identified secure areas within the Residences are listed in the table below: